 The landscaped area within developments may comprise both communal and private open space areas.
-Landscape treatment helps to determine the amenity of individual dwellings, define private and public areas, reinforce or screen views and define local character.
+Landscape treatment helps to determine the amenity of individual dwellings, define private and public areas, reinforce or screen views and define local charact.

-The amount and composition of landscaped area also play important roles in stormwater management, the energy efficiency of developments and access to sunlight.
+The amount and composition of landscape is management.

+management, the energy efficiency of developments and access to sunlight.